North Country (film): Production

 Lois Jenson, on whom the character of Josey is based, actually began working at the EVTAC (from "Eveleth Taconite") mine in Eveleth, Minnesota in 1975 and initiated her lawsuit in 1984, four years before the year in which the film begins.
 The film condensed the timeline, but in reality it took fourteen years for the case to be settled.
 Jenson refused an offer to consult on the film and would not sell the rights to her story; thus, the filmmakers created a fictionalized account with original characters.

 The character Glory Dodge, played by Frances McDormand, was based on Pat Kosmach, one of the original plaintiffs in the class action suit.
 Kosmach died partway through the case, on November 7, 1994.
 Eveleth Mines settled four years later, in December 1998, paying fifteen women a total of $3.5 million.

-The film was shot in the northern Minnesota towns of Eveleth, Virginia, Chisholm, and Hibbing; Minneapolis; as well as Silver City and Santa Fe in New Mexico.
+The film was shot in the northern Minnesota towns of Eveleth, Virginia, Chisholm, and Hibbing.
+Parts were also shot in Minneapolis; as well as Silver City and Santa Fe in New Mexico.